 The attached Financial Disclosure Statement is required by the Ethics in Government Act of 1978, as amended.
 The Statement will be available to any requesting person upon written application and will be reviewed by the Committee on Ethics or its designee.
 Any individual who knowingly and willfully falsifies, or who knowingly and willfully fails to file, the attached report may be subject to civil penalties and criminal sanctions.
-See section 104 of the Ethics in Government Act (5 U.S.C. app.
-4 §§ 101-111) and 18 U.S.C. § 1001.
+See section 104 of the Ethics in Government Act (5 U.S.C. app. §§ 101-111) and 18 U.S.C. § 1001.

-Certification Signature of Reporting Individual Date I CERTIFY that the statements I have made on the attached VIV ICE 4/10/14 financial disclosure statement and all attached schedules are true, there Allow. complete, and correct to the best of my knowledge and belief.
-Cimol Koni
+Certification Signature of Reporting Individual Date I CERTIFY that the statements I have made on the attached < į financial disclosure statement and all attached schedules are true, complete, and correct to the best of my knowledge and belief.
+Lun Colnorun 3115117

+Members must file a signed original and two photocopies thereof.
 Officers and Employees must file a signed original and one photocopy thereof.
-Members must file a signed original and two photocopies thereof.

-FOR OFFICIAL USE ONLY - DO NOT WRITE BELOW
+\\\FOR OFFICIAL USE ONLY - DO NOT WRITE BELOW\\\

-Oxesignation Signature of Certifying Official Date Ceruncadon It is my opinion, based on the information contained in this Financial Disclosure Statement, that the reporting individual is in compliance with title I of the Ethics in Government Act (5 U.S.C.
-2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2
+Certification Signature of Certifying Official Date It is my opinion, based on the information contained in this 950 Financial Disclosure Statement, that the reporting individual is in compliance with title I of the Ethics in Government Act (5 U.S.C. app. \$\$ 101-111).